alex-monroe/movie-elo/README.md

-# MovElo
+# Prefelo

-MovElo helps you build a personal movie ranking by comparing films head-to-head.
+Prefelo helps you build a personal movie ranking by comparing films head-to-head.
 The homepage now includes Supabase powered registration and login so you can save progress across devices.

 ## Prerequisites